-This month we look at the various patterns that make up the body of the sari, focusing on the Kattam and Vari (checks and stripes).
+In this edition of Varna Sutra we look at the patterns that make up the body of the sari, focusing on the kattam and vari (checks and stripes).
 The weavers of Tamil Nadu possess a skillful mastery over the weaving of checks and stripes.
-The end result is a powerful visual and emotive force of expression.
+The result is a powerful geometric visual and emotive force of expression.

 The simple concept of checks and stripes has been transformed by weavers in unique ways, infusing striking colours and flavours into the bold geometry of the drape.
 The Kattam Vari gives way to a million combinations, as a result of using different yarns and zari in both the warp and weft of the sari.
 In kanjivarams, the geometrical foundation of the layout and the mathematical precision in arranging the colours is the differentiating factor.
 Antar Anga (meaning within the body), focuses on these simple yet stunning designs in this weave.

-The long rectangular piece of the sari has always been clearly divided into three distinct parts – the body, the border and the pallu (or munthanai) with a distinct relationship between these three elements.
-A perfect “Mubbagam” is created when a sari’s width is divided into three equal parts, with the upper and lower parts forming the contrast border.
-If it is a perfect half, it is referred to as “arai pagam”.
+The long rectangular form of the sari has always been clearly divided into three distinct parts – the body, the border and the pallu (or munthanai) with a distinct relationship between these three elements.

 The weavers of kanjivaram saris give shape to various sizes of checks in yards of fine silk fabric.
 In this edition of Varna Sutra, we take a look at the varied expressions of kattam and vari in the kanjivaram which have withstood the test of time.